ArtUshak/BookingBot/README.md

 ## Configuration

-Bot settings (including paths of data files) should be set in `botsettings.py` as variables.
+Bot settings should be set as environment variables.

-### Token file
+### Token

-File name should be set in variable `token_file`.
+Environment variable `TOKEN` should be set to token for Telegram API.

-This is text file with token for Telegram API on first line (leading and traling spaces are ignored).

 *Important notice*: this data should be kept private for security reasons.